Pussy (Latto song): Composition

 "Pussy" samples the 1968 song "Girls Can't Do What the Guys Do" by R&B singer Betty Wright, who died in 2020.
 "Pussy" has been described as a "protest song", a "female-empowering anthem", "defiant", and a "diss track".
 In the song, Latto derides misogynists.
 In its first verse, she questions men who "try to police" abortion around the world.
 She also speaks about double standards that women face when embracing their sexuality.

 Critical reception

 Ashley Pointer of NPR wrote that Latto's "bars cut through sharper than a sword".

+The Musical Hype gave the song 4 out of 5 stars.
+He wrote that the song is a "winner" even if it is profane.

 Music video

 The music video for "Pussy" was directed by Sara Lacombe and includes clips from protests relating to the overturning of Roe v.
 Wade.
 In other parts of the music video, Latto raps the lyrics to the song while surrounded by cats.
+Lacombe stated that "this video is symbolic that we can be both hard (her lyrics) and soft (the world we placed her in) at the same time."

 Dora Segall of Spin called the video "excellent" and "unexpectedly adorable".